 Paying for employees' gas on top of a fixed monthly allowance acknowledges that these two types of expenses operate differently.
-But what sets FAVR apart from that approach is to use data to reimburse both types of expenses precisely and tax-free.
+But what sets FAVR apart is the use of data to reimburse both types of expenses precisely and tax-free.

-Using expense data for a specified vehicle garaged in a specified zip code, a FAVR vehicle plan generates both variable and fixed rates of payment for each employee.
-The fixed rate is a set monthly payment just like a standard car allowance.
+Using expense data for a company-selected vehicle garaged in a specified zip code, a FAVR plan generates both variable and fixed rates of payment for each employee.
+The fixed rate is a set payment just like a standard car allowance.
 The variable rate is a cents-per-mile rate that adjusts with gas prices.
-The variable rate goes toward more than just gas, though.
-It also takes into account other distance-based expenses like oil, tires, and maintenance.
+The variable rate also takes into account other distance-based expenses like oil, tires, and maintenance.

 Why FAVR is a non-taxable, IRS-accountable plan